Planning a Giving Garden

 Growing and donating your own produce is a simple yet effective way to make a positive impact in your community.
 Whether you are providing access to fresh, healthy food, fostering community connections, or promoting sustainable living, the act of growing and sharing your own produce can make a significant difference in the lives of those around you.
 So, why not start growing your own food today and share the bounty with those in need?

-What if every gardener plants just one extra plant to share?
+What if every gardener planted just one extra plant to share?

 One small donation can have a tremendous impact.
 Just imagine, if every gardener planted one extra plant to share, collectively, we would have an abundant source of fresh, healthy produce available to be distributed to families experiencing food insecurity in our own communities!
-The Fresh Food Connect app manages and tracks your donation of homegrown produce, so you can focus on growing your garden, and they can focus on serving the community.
-Learn more about Fresh Food Connect and download the app to share your garden produce for hunger relief.
+The free Fresh Food Connect mobile app connects you to a local hunger relief program, then manages and tracks your donations of homegrown produce throughout the season.
+Download the app today!